HookturnDigital/acf-theme-code/readme.txt

 1. The code required to implement each field is displayed for you in the Theme Code section.

 == Changelog ==

+= 2.5.3 =
+* Add full support for localization (i18n)
+  * Please let us know if you're interested in helping translate ACF Theme Code into your language.

 = 2.5.2 =
 * Compatibility with WordPress 5.8.0